RobinTPotter/midi/README.md

 # midi.py

-midi.py is a module for connecting a pygame.midi output and input device, which is done when the module loads. an argument can be used to filter the list of midi devices pygame finds. in my case, my device contains the phrase "interface" so I set it to "inter". instructions:
+midi.py is a module for connecting a pygame.midi output and input device, which is done when the module loads. an argument can be used to filter the list of midi devices pygame finds. in my case, my device contains the phrase "interface" so I set it to "inter". as a standalone module, it creates a pleasing echo chamber effect, by default repeating a message twice with a delay and reduced velocity, but clearly fun can be had in the interactive shell. instructions:

 ```
 python3 -m midi [midi device description search term default "inter"]